 With Claudine Michel as senior editor, JOHS has been published through the Center for Black Studies Research at the University of California, Santa Barbara, since 1995.
 The Journal's editorial board consists of leading national and international scholars specializing in a wide range of academic fields, including political science, sociology, education, literature, and religion.
 The Journal accepts manuscript submissions in English, French, Haitian Kreyòl, and Spanish.

-In 2014, the Public Archive placed JOHS at the top of its list of best publications in Black Studies.
+In 2014, the Public Archive placed JOHS at the top of its list of best publications on Haiti.